Poisson-Boltzmann formulary: Third edition: Abstract

 \section{Abstract}

-The Poisson-Boltzmann (PB) equation provides a mean-field theory of electrolyte solutions at interfaces and in confinement, with numerous applications ranging from colloid science to nanofluidics.
-This formulary gathers important formulas for the PB description of a $Z$:$Z$ electrolyte solution inside slit and cylindrical channels.
-Different approximated solutions (thin electrical double layers, no co-ion, Debye-H\"uckel, and homogeneous/parabolic potential limits) and their range of validity are discussed, together with the full solution for the slit channel.
-In addition, different boundary conditions are presented, the limits of the PB framework are briefly discussed, and Python scripts to solve the PB equation numerically are provided.
+The Poisson-Boltzmann (PB) equation provides a mean-field theory of electrolyte solutions at interfaces and in confinement, describing how ions reorganize close to charged surfaces to form the so-called electrical double layer (EDL), with numerous applications ranging from colloid science to biology.
+This formulary focuses on situations of interest for micro and nanofluidics, and gathers important formulas for the PB description of a $Z$:$Z$ electrolyte solution inside slit and cylindrical channels.
+Different approximated solutions (thin EDLs, no co-ion, Debye-H\"uckel, and homogeneous/parabolic potential limits) and their range of validity are discussed, together with the full solution for the slit channel.
+Common boundary conditions are presented, the thermodynamics of the EDL is introduced, and an overview of the application of the PB framework to the description of electrokinetic effects is given.
+Finally, the limits of the PB framework are briefly discussed, and Python scripts to solve the PB equation numerically are provided.